ijsf/wersi-mk1-ex20-re/MK1_EX20_envelope_interpreter.md

 These will trigger a "special envelope" event and cannot be edited in the interface.

 Each instruction consist of an opcode and a number of operand (parameter) bits.
+All instructions are real-time and have a fixed latency of 5 ms.

 When the master CPU loads envelope data, it uses a table defining all standard envelope modules.
 Each table entry contains a data and a mask, which is used to check whether the given envelope data matches any module in the table.